 David J. Chard

-David J. Chard, PhD, is Dean of Boston University Wheelock College of Education & Human Development.
-He was previously President of Wheelock College before its merger with Boston University.
-Prior to that, Dr. Chard served as Dean of the Annette Caldwell Simmons School of Education and Human Development at Southern Methodist University (SMU), where he created a strategic vision focused on undergraduate and graduate programs built on evidence-based practices.
+David J. Chard, PhD, is dean of Boston University Wheelock College of Education & Human Development.
+Previously, Dr. Chard was president of Wheelock College before its merger with Boston University.
+He was also founding dean of the Simmons School of Education and Human Development at SMU in Dallas, Texas.